roahmlab/REFINE/Full_Size_Vehicle_Simulation/README.md

 # REFINE
-REFINE relis on Docker to run simulation.
+REFINE relies on Docker to run simulation.
 Note, simulation should be run in the MATLAB invoked by the provided docker image.
 See below for detail.

 ## Installing Dependencies
 * Install Docker Engine, following the instructions on the [Docker website](https://docs.docker.com/desktop/install/linux-install/).